Font Utilities

 dm.plot_fonts(ncols=4, font_size=12) # inspect available families

-This module handles registration of custom fonts from the package’s asset directory with matplotlib’s font manager.
+Registers custom fonts from the package’s asset/font directory with matplotlib’s internal font manager.

 dartwork_mpl.fs(n: int | float) float[source]